About the Awards

 Schools often find it difficult to compete successfully for funds from the main grant-giving bodies or to allocate their own resources to field studies.
 The aim of the Frederick Soddy Schools Awards is to encourage field studies by providing financial support specifically for this work.

-These awards are given to teachers leading groups of secondary school pupils.
+These awards are given to teachers leading groups of school pupils.
 Applications are welcomed from UK and Ireland schools planning fieldwork involving a strong element of human geography.
 Awards are made of £200 to £600, and cannot support the costs of physical resources.
+Preference will be given to schools which have not been supported in the previous year’s awards.

 Deadline: 3 February